Double Opt-in Is Required to Send Marketing Emails

 We ask for your confirmation to protect you from receiving unwanted email.
 If you do not respond, your email address will NOT be added to this list.

 The contact must click on the link or reply before he will be added to your email marketing list.
-Otherwise he is “inactive”/grayed out in CRM and won’t receive future marketing emails.
+Otherwise, he is “inactive”/grayed out in CRM and won’t receive future marketing emails.
 Their contact record is still listed in the leads reports.

 After he clicks the link in the confirmation email, he will receive a confirmation “thank you” page telling him he’s successfully joined the list.
-Then the contact receives the information he requested: the offer, newsletter, or other item.
+Then the contact receives the information he requested: the offer, newsletter, or another item.

 Permission is express, verifiable consent to receive marketing communication.
 With our double opt-in signup forms, we track the date and time of each visitor who clicks the opt-in link on your confirmation email.
 This process proves your permission is verified.